Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 The results show that the larger the pipe diameter, the lower the pumping energy needed, while heat losses are more dominant for bigger pipe diameters.
 For the simulated case that a pipe diameter of DN150 requires the minimum total energy.

-The results with insulation shows a different relation between the energy required and the different pipe diameters.
+The results with insulation show a different relation between the energy required and the different pipe diameters.
 The required pumping energy is the highest for the smallest simulated diameter, due to the friction of the fluid with the pipe.
 From about DN250 and larger, the pumping energy becomes more or less negligible compared to the heat losses.
 The results show that the heat losses do not increase monotonically.
-This is because the isolation thicknesses do vary over the different diameters.
+This is because the insulation thicknesses do vary over the different diameters.

 :numref:`V_physics_validation` also shows the optimal solution found by the optimizer routine, namely DN200, which is due to the maximum velocity criterium of 3.0 m/s as :numref:`V_physics_validation_temperature` shows.
-On the other hand, the WANDA steady-state results show that the least about of energy is needed for DN500.
+On the other hand, the WANDA steady-state results show that the least amount of energy is needed for DN500.
 That is because the difference in optimization: energy vs costs.
 So it depends on how the costs for the extra required energy outweigh the costs of a larger pipe diameter.
 We investigate that in the next subsection.

 .. _V_physics_validation: